centre-for-humanities-computing/DaCy/docs/robustness.rst

 Besides the general trends noted above we can also note that:

-* All models show a bias toward male and Muslim names, except DaCy large and small.
-The robustness of DaCy large might stem from the multilingual pre-training and the model size, while for DaCy small it is likely the well-curated training data.
+* All models show a bias toward Muslim names, except DaCy large.
+The robustness of DaCy large likely stems from the multilingual pre-training.

+* All models show no significant biases based on gender with the exception of Polyglot.

 * DaCy small is robust to spelling errors and outperforms larger models such as DaNLP's BERT and NERDA.